 Unfortunately, such specialists are rather expensive and thus are often not an option.

 Non-specialized shipping companies are usually cheaper and just as reliable.
-The fact that the staff is not trained to handle, for example, works of art, can be addressed by carefully securing the package.
+The fact that the staff is not trained to handle, for example, works of art or design objects, can be addressed by carefully securing the package.